How to Create an Operations Manual for Running a Small Business

 Little did I know, she’d created our first operating manual.

 To date, it's the best thing I’ve done to manage my business.
-Let me explain why creating an operations manual is important for the future success of your small business, how we did it, and a couple examples of what we documented.
-I’ll also share some resources that have helped me set up business systems to help our operations run smoothly.
+Let me explain why creating an operations manual is important for the future success of your small business, how we did it, and a couple of examples of what we documented.

 Why an operations manual is crucial for your small business

-If you are a small business owner looking to spend more time working on your business and less time in your truck, you need to create an operations manual.
+If you are a small business owner looking to spend more time working on your business and less time in your truck, you must create an operations manual.
 It will increase efficiency, give responsibility and extend trust to your staff, and free up your time as the business owner to work on other things.

-In my case, the day came for me to leave for my friend’s wedding.
 I was able to enjoy the wedding and feel confident that my employees had the information they needed to succeed while I was gone.

 To be honest, we did have one issue come up while I was away.
 But, since we had documented everything, my assistant was able to reach out to the support company, schedule a technician to fix the broken piece of equipment, and get everything up and running.

-How to create an operations manual for a small business:
+How to create an operations manual for a small business

 • Pick a program where your operations manual will live: We used Microsoft Word and Excel, but a Google doc would work as well.